joelguittet/mender-esp32-example/README.md

 The project is built using ESP-IDF framework.
 There is no other dependencies.
 Important note: the project has been tested with ESP-IDF v4.4.x and v5.0.x successfully.
 There is no support for older releases.

 This project is developed under [VSCode](https://code.visualstudio.com) and using [ESP-IDF Extension](https://github.com/espressif/vscode-esp-idf-extension).
-If you need support to use the development environnement, you can refer to the "ESP-IDF Extension help" section below.
+If you need support to use the development environment, you can refer to the "ESP-IDF Extension help" section below.

 To start using Mender, we recommend that you begin with the Getting started section in [the Mender documentation](https://docs.mender.io/).